 Eyebrow windows are the curved windows almost always positioned above other, usually rectangular windows.
 As a result of their location and unique shape, eyebrow windows face some challenges that no other windows do when it comes to finding your perfect window treatment.

 The Sunburst recommendation for eyebrow windows: Plantation shutters.
-Basically any other window treatment has serious disadvantages when put on eyebrow windows.
+Basically any other window treatment has serious disadvantages when combined with eyebrow windows.
 Drapes, blinds, and shades obscure the unique shape and a long window treatment may cover the empty space between the eyebrow window and the square window under it.
-Since shutters are able to be custom-manufactured to perfectly fit in the frame of your window, they’re far and away the best option for this unique window shape.
+Since shutters are custom-manufactured to perfectly fit in the frame of your window, they’re far and away the best option for this unique window shape.

 Casement windows aren’t like the majority of windows.
 Casements have a hinge on a side, and open and shut by swinging in and out, usually by a lever or crank.
 Since they have a unique operating mechanism, casements need an unobtrusive window treatment that can still give you privacy and stylish looks.
 So which window treatment is best for casement windows in Houston?